macicchino/Credit_Risk_Analysis/README.md

 5. BalancedRandomForestClassifier

   - The BalancedRandomForestClassifier balanced accuracy score and the precision and recall scores are as follows.
+The balance accuracy score is much high for this model then the first four.

 ![dev_4](images/5_BalancedRandomForestClassifier.png "Dev 5 Image")

 6. EasyEnsembleClassifier

   - The EasyEnsembleClassifier balanced accuracy score and the precision and recall scores are as follows.
+The balance accuracy score is much high for this model then the first four.

 ![dev_6](images/6_EasyEnsembleClassifier.png "Dev 6 Image")